apondas007890/apondas007890/README.md

----

 ## 🌟 About Me

 Hi!
 I'm **Apon Kumar Das**, a tech enthusiast and aspiring **Data Engineer**.
 I'm passionate about technology, data, and building robust data solutions.

-This repository showcases my learning journey and hands-on projects in **Data Warehousing**, **ETL pipelines**, and **data modeling**.
-It's my way of sharing knowledge, demonstrating growth, and building a professional data engineering portfolio.

 📚 🌱 I'm eager to learn, grow, and connect with others in the data engineering community!